-There has been no general solution to the challenges of brittleness and poor generalisation.
+Regardless of these domain-specific successes, there has been no general solution to the challenges of brittleness and poor generalisation.
 In real-world applications of AI, significant human effort is expended in designing the representation of any domain-specific problem such that relatively generalised algorithms can be used to deliver decision-support solutions to human decision makers.
 In inductive systems, significant time is spent designing pre and post processing steps, selecting and refining appropriate training data, and selecting the architecture of the learning model, such that good generalisations are obtained for a specific application.
-Even with this significant human effort, inductive results often generalise poorly to situations that are unforeseen.
-The problems of automatically updating knowledge representations for deductive systems, and selecting the right models for inductive systems (the so-called structural learning problem) remain massive challenges.
+Even with this significant human effort, inductive results often generalise poorly to situations that are truly unforeseen, outside the narrow and prescribed realms of board games, well-specified optimisation problems, and the like.
+In broader contexts, automatically updating knowledge representations for deductive systems and selecting the right models for inductive systems (the so-called structural learning problem) remain massive challenges.